-Marissa is a Junior Honors Scholar with a double major in Acting and Psychology.
-She has three dreams: she would like to go on to graduate school after E&H to become a practicing clinical psychologist, she wants to hone her craft and become a professional actor, and she wants to live in a world where those two goals could be achieved at the exact same time.
+Marissa is a member of the Honors cohort of 2019 with a double major in Acting and Psychology.
+She has three dreams: she would like to go on to graduate school after E&H to become a practicing clinical psychologist, she wants to hone her craft and become a professional actor, and she wants to live in a world where those two goals can be achieved at the exact same time.

 Q: What advice do you have for a first-year Honors Scholar?